 Most of our clients use charities as a way to break the ice on the discussion about getting referrals.
 Instead of “refer a friend and get a $20 gift card,” which may be against the college guidelines depending on the State you’re in, try something like “refer a friend and we will make a $20 donation to XYZ charity.”
 We’ve found that patients are much more likely to get engaged when everyone is working together to achieve a common goal.
 It’s also a great way to keep patients in the loop.
 It’s pretty easy to send out a newsletter every few months thanking all your patients for referring their friends and that those referrals resulted in a $500 (or whatever it may be) donation to charity.

 20. All the Other Tips Without Too Much Detail (Bonus Tips!)

-When I started writing this article, I thought it was going to be difficult to come up with 20 tips to help your practice grow in 2018.
-Now that I am at Tip #20, it turns out that I have a lot more ideas than I thought.
-If you made it this far, congratulations, I have no doubt that you are going to have a prosperous 2018.
-If I lost you along the way, well I guess you aren’t reading this anyways, right?
-Here are the last few tips that I don’t think need to go into much more detail.
+When we started writing this article, we thought it was going to be difficult to come up with 20 tips to help your practice grow in 2021.
+Now that we’re at Tip #20, it turns out that we have a lot more ideas than we thought!
+If you made it this far, congratulations, we have no doubt that you are going to have a prosperous 2021.
+If we lost you along the way, well I guess you aren’t reading this anyways, right?
+Here are the last few tips that we don’t think need to go into much more detail.

 Get a 24/7 Phone Call Answering Service – Not many people leave voicemails anymore.
 It’s better to pay for an after-hours phone service than to let a missed call go to Voicemail.
 And if you are getting voicemails during the day, then you definitely need to hire more staff or bring on an answering service so that you don’t lose more leads.